 Josie has a great interest in music education, having worked for the Education Department as a bassoon teacher for 24 years before becoming a permanent member of the classroom music teaching team at Marryatville High School.

-An experienced ensemble director, Josie has been the conductor of Concert Band 1 (senior ensemble) at Marryatville High School for the last ten years, having conducted the band in many different types of performances.
+An experienced ensemble director, Josie has been the conductor of Concert Band 1 (senior ensemble) at Marryatville High School for more than ten years, having conducted the band in many different types of performances.

 As well as her other teaching duties she continues to manage a private teaching practice that encompasses players of all ages, and takes great delight in helping players of a more mature age achieve their musical goals and join an ensemble.

 As a passionate bassoon player, Josie is also the editor of Reeding Matter - the journal of the Australasian Double Reed Society – and is a member of the local committee that organises events and actively promotes the playing of double reed instruments.